Sarayu99/Reddit_Project/README.md

 # Reddit_Project

-This repository contains the code for the Structural Competition and Aggressive Behavior project.
+This repository contains the code for the Structural Competition and Aggressive Behavior project. _Run the files in the order they are described_.
 The files/folders in the repo are-

 **Files**